 Field Breaks Art Club

-Welcome to Field Breaks Art Club, designed to motivate and inspire you as we head through the Winter.
+Welcome to Field Breaks Art Club, designed to motivate and inspire you as we head through the Winter months.
 FBA Artist in Residence Hazel Money will guide you through a series of short and enjoyable workshops covering differing techniques and subjects.

 • Motivate yourself with a new idea